Daniel0G/Odin-Recipes-Remote/README.md

 # Odin-Recipes-Remote

-# 1. Create a webpage for recipes
+#  Create a webpage for recipes
+    - Create a landing page.
     - All websites lead to other recipes.
-    - Present basic understand of HTML concepts i have been taught.
+    - Present basic understand of HTML concepts I have been taught.
     - Deepen understanding of git and its various functions